mathworks/OpenTelemetry-MATLAB/examples/ai_agent/AddObservabilityToAIAgent.md

 ## Capture Details of Agent Creation

-At agent creation, it is useful to record agent name and description, the underlying LLM model and any system prompt sent to the LLM.
+When you create the agent, record the agent name and description, the underlying LLM model, as well as any system prompt sent to the LLM.

 ```matlab
 function llm = createAgent(modelName, systemPrompt, tools)